The-macharia/portfolio/README.md

+# personal portfolio.
+# The website is purely HTML And CSS Flexbox.
-# portfolio
+# This portfolio is licenced under apache 2.0 open source.
+# Feel free to use this template for whatever.
-# change color to black
+#

-#text--main
-#background clip
-#social media popup
-#fill color - cornfloer blue/lightslate grey